 As a company full of adventurers, it’s no doubt that we are thankful for the work that ARHT does.
 Operating 24/7, 365 days a year, Auckland Helicopter Rescue started off with one aircraft used for the purpose of rescuing people from the wild Westcoast beaches in Auckland in the 1970s.
 Since then, it has expanded to becoming an essential air ambulance service with skilled pilots, intensive care paramedics, retrieval medicine doctors and air crew officers around New Zealand.

 Retaining rainwater for later use can be a great help to our country as it prevents a surplus in our stormwater network and means less water is taken from our dams.
-Being based in Auckland means we get the benefit of collecting plenty of rainwater which we use to keep our Dalton cars looking spotless.
+Being based in Auckland means we get the benefit of collecting plenty of rainwater which we use to keep our Dalton fleet looking clean and spotless.

 Contaminated stormwater entering our streams and harbours is another environmental issue in our country, we are on top of this too.
 We do our bit by draining all site stormwater into soak holes.
 These soak holes act like a filter to disburse water harmlessly into the environment rather than entering the stormwater system.

 The nature of the industry we are in means we use a lot of different materials, and we endeavour to dispose of them safely.
 We choose to recycle our scrap metal as it can use up to 90% less energy than making the metals traditionally.
 Fluorescent lights can be highly toxic, and the mercury can have a negative impact our waterways and environment.
 We choose to have ours recycled so that none of it goes into landfill.
-As always, we continue to recycle our paper and cardboard and are regularly persisting to reduce the amount we send to landfill overall.
+As always, we continue to recycle our plastics, paper and cardboard and are regularly persisting to reduce the amount we send to landfill overall.
+We have recently added recycling capability for wooden pallets and dunnage, soft plastics and polystyrene, as well as PCB’s and other E-Waste.

 ETCO is a not-for-profit owned by Master Electricians NZ, which aims to develop and educate people in the electrical industry to be the best.
 Their apprenticeship training involves both on-job and off-job training including night classes and block courses at their training centres.
 Apprentices’ complete assignments, assessments, and examinations with the assistance of experienced and knowledgeable tutors and informative training material.